Valley Springs Car Accident and Personal Injury Lawyer

 - Wrongful death

 Our experience is unmatched in the area, and we have probably handled a case like yours.
 Reach out to us for more information about how we can help.What is the Average Settlement for a Personal Injury Case?

-Since 1982, we’ve learned that there’s no reason to speak of “averages.”
+Since 1982, we’ve learned there’s no reason to speak of “averages.”
 Every case is unique, and what happened in someone else’s case bears little on what will happen with yours.

 Still, our firm receives numerous phone calls requesting the “average” settlement amount.
 Instead, let’s look at some factors:

 - How much did your injuries cost you in medical care and lost wages?
 You could be out of work for six months if you suffered a cervical fracture.
 Other injuries are permanent and require a lifetime of medical care.
 Lost wages and medical care are two economic losses you can receive compensation for.
 So if you lost $50,000, then you can receive that much.

 - How much has your life changed?
 I work on only severe injury cases, and I’ve seen families torn apart because of a bad accident.
 You can be compensated for if your injuries make you depressed or anxious.
 You can also receive money to compensate for never enjoying your hobbies or suffering from chronic pain.
 The more the accident has disrupted your life, the more you can receive.

 - Did you suffer property damage?
-This is another expense for which the person at fault for your accident will have to compensate you.
+This is another expense for which the person at fault for your accident must compensate you.